 The trip down the river itself; from Cow Creek Hut to Mitre Flats Hut, is pleasant on a finefine day and takes about 3 hours.
 This trip is mostly in bush fringes and grass flats alongside the river.

 From Brockett, about 3 hours to Cow Creek Hut.

-Down: From Brockett, Table Ridge swings N through a slight saddle to reach the large tarn in 20 minutes.
+Down: From Brockett, Table Ridge swings N through a slight saddle to reach a large tarn in 20 minutes.
 The ridge now bears roughly E over an intermediate knoll to the end of Table Ridge proper.
-(From point 1478 a spur branches NNW direct to Arete Forks.)
-Beyond this, a deeper saddle brings the broader top of knoll 1390.
+(From .1478 a spur branches NNW direct to Arete Forks.)
+Beyond this, a deeper saddle brings the broader top of knoll .1390.